 Sensors Daily, May 6, 2020

 This article will provide an overview of marketing principles and a brief review of the results of the MEMS Commercialization Report Card.
 When conducting interviews, it became apparent to me that, when following up on the 30 plus respondents to my annual Report Card study, it would be interesting to take a deep dive into the rationales for their submitted grades.

 Last month’s CES clearly indicated the ever-growing, mainstream role of electronics in automobiles — several years ago there were no automakers at the event, and this year there were 10, from Audi to Volkswagen.
 Many automakers were demonstrating their novel and advanced Infotainment and display systems as well as safety systems using radars lasers and cameras to enable so-called “self-driving cars.”

 MEMS Sensor Solutions for IoT in Transport and Buildings

 Electronic Products, November 2010

 The good news is that all of the hardware for the realization of MBSS to support Internet-of-Things (IoT) applications is virtually off the shelf, with the exception of the package and an energy system (batteries are frequently being used for this purpose, sometimes in conjunction with energy harvesting).

 (with Yongyao Cai and James Fennelly)

-Register for our complimentary newsletter and you will receive all 4 articles in the Sensors Daily Newsletter on the MEMS Commercialization Report Card series on the topic of marketing.
+Register for Roger's Industry Updates and receive all the MEMS Commercialization Report Card series on the topic of marketing.
 In addition, you will receive access to other articles written by Roger Grace and invitations to future presentations.